 Interestingly, as if by magic, the idea works in the continuous case without problems, because the basis vectors can be distributed with nonuniform density, making it possible for the continuous version of eq. \eqref{eq:finite_case_psi} to apply to any state vector.

-To see this, we have to show that we can take the continuous limit of eq. \eqref{eq:finite_case_psi} while keeping the vectors from \eqref{eq:finite_case_psi} distinct.
+To see this, we have to show that we can take a kind of continuous limit of eq. \eqref{eq:finite_case_psi} while keeping the vectors from \eqref{eq:finite_case_psi} distinct.
 It is important to keep them distinct, because the finite case proof from eq. \eqref{eq:finite_case_proof} only works when they are distinct.
 While this is a very severe limitation in finite-dimensional Hilbert spaces, it works in the infinite-dimensional case, in a continuous basis.

 Let $\mc{C}$ be a topological manifold with a measure $\mu$ on its $\sigma$-algebra, and $\hilbert:=L^2(\mc{C},\mu,\C)$ the Hilbert space of square-integrable complex functions on $\mc{C}$.
 Let $(\ket{\phi})_{\phi\in\mc{C}}$ be an orthogonal basis of $\hilbert$, so that